Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: Numerical Experiments

 \paragraph{High-Dimensional Setting.} To test the ELM surrogate used for higher-dimensional parameter spaces $\Omega_t$, we fixed $\Nt=10$ and prescribed the exact solution

 where $v^{(1)}, v^{(2)}\in\IR^{10}$ are two unit vectors (initialized randomly).
 We specified the potentials $\mu_i(x)$ as

 where $p_i$ are random points in $\Omega_x$.
-For each choice of mesh size $h_x$ and number of ReLU units $M$, we generated a training set by first sampling $J$ interpolation points in $\Omega_t$ using Sobol sequences.
-We specified the fixed relationship $M=4J$ between the number of interpolation points and ReLU units.
+For each choice of mesh size $h_x$ and number of ReLU units $M$, we generated 50 independent ELMs by randomly assigning their inner weights and biases, while fitting the outer parameters to a training dataset by solving \eqref{eq:constrained-problem}.
+The training dataset for each ELM was generated by first sampling $J$ interpolation points in $\Omega_t$ using scrambled Sobol sequences.
+We imposed the fixed relationship $M=4J$ between the number of interpolation points and ReLU units.
 Equivalently, for each run we take $J=M/4$ interpolation points.
-Then, we computed the corresponding finite element solutions for each given parameter.
-This dataset was used to train five independent networks, obtained by randomly assigning the inner weights and biases while fitting the outer weights to the data by solving \eqref{eq:constrained-problem} in each case.
+We then computed the corresponding finite element solutions for each parameter.

-To evaluate the accuracy of the networks, we computed the $L^2$-error $\|u-\uh\|_{\mathcal{O}}$.
-The integral over the parameter space was approximated by Monte Carlo integration with 10000 randomly chosen samples of $t$, while the spatial integral was approximated by Gaussian quadrature on the FEM mesh.
-For each network, the Monte Carlo procedure was repeated three times and the resulting errors were averaged to obtain a stable estimate.
-Finally, we report the mean of these errors across the five independently trained networks, in order to reduce the effect of the random ReLU features and to provide a representative measure of typical network performance.
-The errors, averaged over the five networks, for various choices of $(M,h_x)$ can be seen in Figure~\ref{fig:elm-convergence_N=10}.
+To evaluate the accuracy of the ELMs, we computed the $L^2$-error $\|u-\uh\|_{\mathcal{O}}$.
+The integral over the 10-dimensional parameter space was approximated by Monte Carlo integration with 10 000 randomly chosen samples of $t$, while the spatial integral was approximated by Gaussian quadrature on the FEM mesh.
+For each ELM, the Monte Carlo procedure was repeated 10 times and the resulting errors were averaged to obtain a stable estimate of the error for each ELM.
+Finally, we report the mean of these errors across the 50 independently constructed ELMs, to reduce the effect of random ReLU features and to provide a representative measure of typical model performance.
+The errors, averaged over the 50 ELMs for various choices of $(h_x,M)$ are shown in Figure~\ref{fig:elm-convergence_N=10}.

 Here, we also see that the error levels out when refining $h_x$ while keeping $M$ fixed.
-For the finest spatial discretization $h_x$, the observed convergence rate (with respect to $M$) is approximately -0.4 which is close to the theoretical rate -0.5 in Theorem~\ref{thm:error-estimates-elm-high-dim}.
+For the finest spatial discretization $h_x$, the observed convergence rate for the ELM surrogate (with respect to $M$) is approximately $-0.47$, which is close to the theoretical rate $-0.5$ in Theorem~\ref{thm:error-estimates-elm-high-dim}.

+In the convergence plots, we also include results obtained with fully trained neural networks having the same architecture as the ELMs, but with adaptive inner weights and biases.
+For the finest $h_x$ we varied $M$ and for each $M$ we trained 50 independent neural networks, with randomly initialized parameters, using the Adam optimizer (a variant of stochastic gradient descent).
+For each network we performed 100 000 iterations in the optimization, a batch size of 100 and a learning rate of 5e--4 which was reduced by a factor of $0.25$ after half of the iterations.
+A similar experiment was conducted varying $h_x$ instead while keeping $M$ fixed at its largest value.